 I agree that reduced sentences for active cooperation is a good step to tackle these issues of corruption, but it seems retrograde to only reward participants in the crimes, yet prohibit those observers who might want to make a report for a reward.
 Serious consideration should be given to a reward fund to encourage reports.

-Finally, we return to the age-old question of just when are we going to seriously investigate, prosecute and conviction the white collar criminals who operate with impunity in our country?
+Finally, we return to the age-old question of just when are we going to seriously investigate, prosecute and convict the white collar criminals who operate with impunity in our country?
 Without an effective process to take these criminals to prison and recover stolen monies we will be only be ‘spinning top in mud’.
 This proposed law is an important step in the right direction since it ought to increase the quantity and quality of information available to the law enforcement authorities.